Code-Institute-Submissions/Meet-The-Adventure/README.md

 # Meet-The-Adventure
 Climbing and Hiking blog.
-The design should be responsve on phone, tablet and desktop for fellow travleres and adventures people.
+The design should be responsive on phones, tablets, and desktops for fellow travelers and adventures people.

  ## UX  User Experience